 The first thing you might notice about Kinglake is the lack of a lake.
+It is close to Dixon Creek, Steels Creek, St Andrews, Glenburn and Toolangi.

 The town was named after British historian Alexander William Kinglake, whose eight-volume history of the Crimean War had recently been completed.